 Any student looking for a real “college experience,” complete with Division I sports, fraternities and sororities, a college town, and the added bonus of smaller class sizes should look at Bradley University.

-Admissions stats: Mid 50% SAT Critical Reading: 510-620; Math 540-660; Writing 500-620.
+Admissions stats: Test-optional but mid 50% SAT Critical Reading: 510-620; Math 540-660; Writing 500-620.
 Apply by November 30th for priority scholarship consideration; the top scholarship is about $12k per year.
 Demonstrated interest helps at Bradley and overnight visits are strongly encouraged.